 Source: ato.gov.au website

-The Government made some rule changes last year, and health funds are now required to report your private health tax information directly to the ATO.
+The Government made some rule changes in 2019, and health funds are now required to report your private health tax information directly to the ATO.
 As such there is no need for this information to be posted to you, as it has been in previous years.

 My partner used to receive their own statement, what happens now?

 Any other adult listed on your membership (as partner or spouse) will have their individual tax information sent directly to the ATO, and will be available to them when they complete their online tax return.

 My child is a high income earner and requires a statement showing they held hospital cover for the last financial year.

 Tax Statements are only produced and reported to the ATO for the policy holder and their partner/ spouse.
 If you have a child dependant listed on your membership, who earns over the Medicare Levy income thresholds and as such needs to declare that they have held an appropriate level of private health insurance for the financial year, they will need to: